What is the Brand Tuned Accreditation

 UNDERSTANDING THE MARKET AND CUSTOMERS

-Asking the right questions, listening and ignoring assumptions to orient to the market.
-Using the right methodology to learn about the customer.
+The importance of being market oriented.
+Asking the right questions, listening, and ignoring your own assumptions.
+Using the right approach to learn what buyers want and who your competitors are.
 Doing cost effective market research.
 Jobs to be Done approach to identifying problems, and assessing buyer wants and needs.
 Category entry points.
-What are competitors offering?

 DIFFERENTIATION, POSITIONING AND DISTINCTIVENESS

 Brand architecture.
-Legal concept of distinctiveness in trade mark law.
+Legal concept of distinctiveness in trademark law.
+Trademark classification and business category.
 Name types and strategic considerations when selecting the approach to naming.
 Why geographic scope of the brand impacts naming strategy.
 Taglines.
-Brand extension.
+Brand and line extension.

 BUSINESS, PRODUCT AND PERSONAL NAME